Back to overview

 Vacation schemes are an incredibly competitive part of the recruitment process.
 Many law firms will offer you an automatic training contract interview during your placement.
 As well as work and interviews, there are always opportunities to network.

-Most firms plan social events for placements from networking events to lunch out.
+Most law firms plan social events for placements from networking events to lunch out.
 It’s worth noting that recruiters will continuously be assessing your abilities, so make sure you’re polite, friendly and a team player.

 Learn more about firms’ vacation schemes from the very people who’ve experienced them in our Vacation Scheme Insiders and Meet the Lawyer sections.